tokenzoo/tokenzoo.github.io/properties.md

 Anonymous credentials with "Private Attributes" can include metadata that are visible by the issuer but not by the credential holder.
 This can allow services to "shadowban" or rate-limit flagged users.

+Private attributes should be hold privacy, in the sense, that no party that does not have the secret key can distinguish any two tokens, including tokens issued with different private metadata.

 ## Single/Multi-show